Buildweek-guidr/iOS1/README.md

 GuidR Proposal

 - What problem does your app solve?
+Guidr helps back country guides of all types log their private/professional trips.
+Guides will be able to use Guidr to build their Outdoor Resume.
+Users can login, create read and update their trips with a trip type, location, duration and whether it's private or professional.

 - Be as specific as possible; how does your app solve the problem?